dsondak/optRBC/README.md

 # Optimal Solutions in Rayleigh-Benard Convection

-This code solves the 2D Boussinesq equations between two infinite plates.
-The wall-normal direction is discretized using non-uniform finite differences.
-The x-direction uses a Fourier basis.
+This code finds exact, steady solutions that optimize vertical heat transport in 2D Rayleigh-Benard convection.
+Specific details on the approach and the numerics can be found in [[1]](#1).

 ## Code Overview

 The flowmap algorithm is used to find steady solutions to the 2D Boussinesq equations.
 In addition to this, a simple optimization is performed to find the maximum Nu at a given Ra by varying the "size of the box"; that is, by restricting the size of permitted structures.

-The optimization is done by simply looping over various values of $\alpha$, sensing when a maximum has been crossed in Nu, and fitting a parabola around that maximum.
+The optimization is done by looping over various values of the wavenumber $\alpha=2\pi/L$, sensing when a maximum has been crossed in Nu, and fitting a parabola around that maximum.

 ### Input File Structure